Swizec/react-d3js-es6-ebook/manuscript/introduction.md

 Almost 200 people bought this version of React+D3 in preorders alone.
 It started as a book update and grew into a proper online course.

 If you're one of those early supporters, thank you!
 You are the best.
-Without you this never would have happened. 🙏🏻
+Without you this never would have happened. :pray:

 ---